Table of Contents

 New Zealand might seem like a small island in the Pacific ocean, but it’s so much more than that.
 Ranking high on the Global Peace Index, New Zealand offers a relaxed lifestyle and a perfect balance between modern life and beautiful nature.

 Not only that, but it also has a thriving economy.
-The country is known for its unique, hands-on learning approach and the opportunities it offers to international students.
+As a matter of fact, the country is known for its unique, hands-on learning approach and the opportunities it offers to international students.
 This is why all the eight universities in New Zealand rank amongst the top 500 institutes of the world.

 - University of Auckland